extremeshok/docker-openlitespeed/README.md

 ## generate cron from cron files located in vhost/cron (hourly)
 * set VHOST_CRON to true to enable, disabled by default
 * finds all vhost/cron files and places them in the /etc/cron.d/ , runs hourly
+* ignores  *.readme *.disabled *.disable *.txt *.sample files
+* cron runs every 1 minute, and will generate a new vhost cron every 15mins
 * Place cron files in **/var/www/vhosts/fqdn.com/cron** , see example **/var/www/vhosts/localhost/cron/example**

 # VHOST_MONITOR_CERTS (enabled by default)